ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 - sometimes you may want to build and call a sequence of operations;
-- sometimes an operation is simply more sophisticated than a simple command call and additional logic it's needed.
+- sometimes an operation is simply more sophisticated than a simple command call and additional logic is needed.

 All these reasons justify the existence of actions as structured entities to encapsulate the complexity of the operations that are performed over